 Open sea boundaries for oceanography

 In regional oceanic numerical modeling, the treatment of artificial boundaries at open seas are often seen as a major source of uncertainty or even error.
-During my thesis, I worked on absorbing layers to deal with such boundaries in two different codes.
+During my PhD, I worked on absorbing layers to deal with such boundaries in two different codes.

 - A. M., E. Deleersnijder, E. Delhez (2010).
 On the parameters of absorbing layers for shallow water models.
 In Ocean Dynamics. [preprint]